mathjax/MathJax-demos-web/README.md

 The examples below show how to use and configure MathJax components in your web pages.
-The links take you to the live demos; most have a "Show Source" button at the bottom that you can use to see addition explanation and the important section of the source of the HTML document.
+The links take you to the live demos; most have a "Show Source" button at the bottom that you can use to see addition explanation and the important sections of the source of the HTML document.
 The last few examples show how to create your own custom components, custom tex extensions, or customized single-file webpacked versions of MathJax.